AniList/submission-manual/docs/criteria.md

 Example 2:

-> [Shelter](https://anilist.co/anime/97731/Shelter/) is a Canadian produced song However, the music video was a collaborative work with the animation studio [A-1 Pictures](https://anilist.co/studio/561/A1-Pictures).
+> [Shelter](https://anilist.co/anime/97731/Shelter/) is a Canadian produced song.
+However, the music video was a collaborative work with the animation studio [A-1 Pictures](https://anilist.co/studio/561/A1-Pictures).
 It was directed by [Toshifumi Akai](https://anilist.co/staff/110949) as well as featuring voice acting by [Sachika Misawa](https://anilist.co/staff/102337/Sachika-Misawa).

 Example 3: